Towards Overcoming the Undercutting Problem: Game Analysis

+where $T$ and $T'$ are the attack conditions for the undercutter under discussion and its strongest opponent.
+Here, $\tilde{\gamma}, \tilde{\gamma}'$ are the fee totals in the respective third bandwidth set measured relative to the respective next bandwidth set.

-In conclusion, for $D=2$, the limited bandwidth set bound is now $\gamma < \frac{\beta_U^2}{2-4\beta_U+2\beta_U^2}$.
-This criterion can be hard to meet for weak miners with less than 30\% mining power ($\gamma <0.09$ for $\beta_U=0.3$).
-But for strong attackers with 40\%-50\% mining power (0.22 - 0.5), the conditions are easier to satisfy.
-In the sufficient bandwidth set scenarios, attackers also have tighter bounds on $\gamma$, especially for weak attackers.
+In conclusion, for $D=2$, the limited bandwidth set bound is now $\gamma < \frac{\beta_u^2}{2(1-\beta_u)}$.
+This criterion can be hard to meet for weak miners with less than 30\% mining power ($\gamma <0.065$ for $\beta_u=0.3$).
+But for strong attackers with 40\%-50\% mining power (0.13 - 0.25), the conditions are not rare to satisfy.
+In the sufficient bandwidth set scenarios, attackers also have tighter bounds on $\gamma$ to initiate profitable attacks, especially for weak attackers.
+We present the algorithm for $D=2$ below.